Man City face Kompany's Burnley in FA Cup last eight

 Grimsby produced the result of the round by winning 2-1 at Premier League bottom club Southampton to reach the quarter-finals of the FA Cup for the first time since 1939.

-The last eight ties will be played on 17-19 March.
+The last-eight ties will be played from 17 to 19 March.

 FA Cup quarter-final draw